David Starr Jordan: Schools named or formerly named for David Starr Jordan

-University campus buildings
+Campus buildings

-Jordan was closely associated with Indiana University and Stanford University, and both schools named buildings and other campus features after him.
-However, as his reputation became more controversial in the 2000s, they acted to remove Jordan's name from their respective campuses.
+Since Jordan was closely associated with both Indiana University and Stanford University, both schools named buildings and other campus features after him.
+However, as his reputation became more controversial in the 2020s, they acted to remove Jordan's name from their respective campuses.

+Stanford University

 Stanford honored its former president in 1917 by renaming its zoology building, built in 1899, to Jordan Hall.
 Other campus features were named Jordan Quad, Jordan Modulars, and Jordan Way.
 In October 2020 the Stanford Board of Trustees voted unanimously, on the recommendation of an advisory committee, to remove Jordan's name from all four facilities.
 The former Jordan Hall was to be referred to as Building 420 until a permanent name could be selected sometime the following year.
-Stanford President Marc Tessier-Lavigne was charged to rename Jordan Quad and Jordan Modulars.
-The advisory committee recommended that the renaming of Jordan Way, a street on the medical campus, "may take place during the course of ongoing construction and planning."
+Stanford President Marc Tessier-Lavigne was charged to rename Jordan Quad and Jordan Modulars; however, Tessier-Lavigne was not able to accomplish this task before he left Stanford in 2023.
+The advisory committee also recommended that the renaming of Jordan Way, a street on the medical campus, "may take place during the course of ongoing construction and planning."